pop-team/pop-java/docs/mixed-applications.rst

 **Compilation of the parallel class** |br|
-Once the parclass implementation is finished, it can be compiles with the POP-C++ compiler.
+Once the parclass implementation is finished, it can be compiled with the POP-C++ compiler.
 The following command will create an object executable of our parclass Integer.